armadaproject/armada/internal/lookoutui/src/analytics/README.md

 ## Notes

 - The script is injected dynamically when the app loads
-- If no `analyticsScript` configuration is provided, no analytics script will be loaded
+- If no `analytics` configuration is provided, no analytics script will be loaded